openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

 *by [Roy Macdonald](http://github.com/roymacdonald/)*

 Let's get into openFrameworks (I'll refer to it as oF from now on).
-The philosophy chapter talks about oF in very abstract and conceptual manner, which is really useful for understanding the design of the oF environment.
+The philosophy chapter talks about oF in a very abstract and conceptual manner, which is really useful for understanding the design of the oF environment.
 Now, let's take a look at what the oF download looks like.

 I have found it very useful to explain oF by making analogies to cooking.
 Coding and cooking have a lot of things in common, and most people are familiar with the act of cooking.
 In this chapter, I'll be drawing connections between processes and terminology in cooking and oF.